kiosc-france/teleport/rfd/0156-notifications.md

    string sub_kind = 2;
    // version is the resource version. string version = 3;
    // notification_state is the state of this notification for the user.
-This can be either "viewed" or "dismissed".
+This can be either "clicked" or "dismissed".
    NotificationState notification_state = 4;
 }

 enum NotificationState {
+   // NOTIFICATION_STATE_UNREAD is the default state.
+   NOTIFICATION_STATE_UNREAD = 0;
-   // NOTIFICATION_STATE_VIEWED marks this notification has having been viewed (clicked on) by the user.
+   // NOTIFICATION_STATE_CLICKED marks this notification has having been clicked on by the user.
-   NOTIFICATION_STATE_VIEWED = 0;
+   NOTIFICATION_STATE_CLICKED = 1;
    // NOTIFICATION_STATE_DISMISSED marks this notification has having been dismissed by the user.
-   NOTIFICATION_STATE_DISMISSED = 1;
+   NOTIFICATION_STATE_DISMISSED = 2;
 }
 ```